BNaledi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8-Write into named file the result of named command.If named file pre- exists, it should be overwritten.
 If named file does not exist create it.
 Task 9-Duplicates last line the named.File is in working directory.
 Task 10-Delete all/only the regular files (not the dir) of type (.extension) in current directory and all subfolders.
+Task 11-Count number of directories and sub-directories in current directory.Current and parent directories should not be taken into account,hidden directories should be counted.